smart-mobile-software/arisedocs/docs/source/android.rst

     });

 The default value will only be printed if the application has never succeeded to connect to the server.
 We recommend to set the default value to the same value as your variation A value.

+We also recommend to call this function as late as possible in your app.

 5. Record events
 ----------------